Ixrec/OuterWildsArchipelagoRandomizer/README.md

 Public Alpha (as of January 2024).

-Recently became playable, though there is no tracker, no DLC integration, and many other desirable features have yet to be started.
+Several people have played this with no issues or minor issues.
+However, there is no tracker, no DLC integration, and many other desirable features have yet to be started.
 See [Roadmap](#roadmap).

 ## Contact